Joseph Lynch (athlete): Career

-He trained with the East Sydney Athletics Club and competed in club, state and national events, his best national performance was coming third in the one mile race in the 1909–10 season.
+He trained with the East Sydney Athletics Club and competed in club, state, and national events; his best national performance was coming third in the one-mile race in the 1909–10 season.
 He competed for Australasia in the 1908 Summer Olympics in London.

 This team also included Australian legends such as Snowy Baker.

 At the 1908 Summer Olympics, Lynch competed in three events, in the 1500 metres event, he finished fifth in his heat and only the winners of the heats qualified for the final, he also competed in the Marathon race and the 5 miles competition but didn't finish either race, he retired from the Marathon after five miles, he was due to participate in the 800 metres but in the end he didn't compete in it.

 Military career

 He enlisted in the AIF Expeditionary Force on 4 January 1915.
 He served at Gallipoli, Flanders and the Somme.
 He was wounded at the Somme on 22 July 1916 and evacuated to Britain.
-In November 1916, he returned to Australia and in March 1917 was discharged.
+In November 1916, he returned to Australia and, in March 1917, was discharged.
 He never really returned to athletics and carried on living a simple life in Sydney, Australia.

-Lynch was also an actor which saw him perform in Australia, United States and in London.
+Lynch was also an actor, which saw him perform in Australia, the United States, and London.

 He died in a traffic accident in Sydney, Australia.